‘Young And The Restless’ Spoilers: Dina Kills Zack, Confesses To Sharon, Shocking Exit For The Sex Ringleader?

 — Soap Opera Spy (@SoapOperaSpy) June 26, 2017

 Young and the Restless spoilers tease that Dina will get arrested on Tuesday, November 14.
-She will shed light on Zack and could lead to his arrest.
-A social media rumor claims that Dina will be forced to protect her granddaughter from Zack and murders the evil smooth talker.
-It would lead to Zack’s exit from the storyline and could lead Dina’s Alheizmer’s disease diagnosis.
+She will shed light on Zack, and it could lead to his arrest.
+A social media rumor claims that Dina will be forced to protect her granddaughter from Zack and murders the evil smooth-talker.
+It would lead to Zack’s exit from the storyline and could result in Dina’s Alheizmer’s disease diagnosis.

-Zack’s storyline has nowhere to go but to end it with either Zack’s arrest or murder.
-Young and the Restless spoilers state that no one would blame Dina if she killed Zack, after all, he is a huge threat.
+Zack’s storyline has nowhere to go, and it will likely end with either Zack’s arrest or murder.
+Young and the Restless spoilers state that no one would blame Dina if she killed Zack; after all, he is a huge threat.
 However, Dina attacked Nikki (Melody Thomas Scott) on Friday’s show, so it may be harder for her to beat a murder charge.

 After Dina gets out of jail on Tuesday, she stops by the coffeehouse and tells Sharon something shocking.
 Young and the Restless spoilers suggest Dina tells Sharon that she saw Zack and Abby and may even know where they parked when she slipped out of his car.